 Chicago's Essex Inn is directly adjacent to the famous Grant Park, giving business and leisurely travelers alike an advantaged starting point for their ventures into the city.
 Navy Pier, Willis Tower (formerly Sears Tower), Art Institute of Chicago, theater district, Magnificent Mile and the John.
 G. Shedd Aquarium are just a few of the popular attractions within minutes of the hotel.
 For those who intend to work while in the Windy City, the financial district is within walking distance.
-O'Hare International Airport is 25 minutes away and the hotel offers easy access to public and private transport options 24/7.
+The airport is 25 minutes away and the hotel offers easy access to public and private transport options 24/7.
 Guestrooms offer flat screen satellite televisions, Internet access for a fee and many views of Lake Michigan and the cityscape.
 There is an outdoor garden and terrace area for watching passersby as well as two restaurants, a cozy bar and a free all-season rooftop swimming pool and fitness center.

 About Megy Karydes